mairadanielaferrari/bitnami-project/README.md

 and to release them as soon as possible.
 Configure Jenkins slaves that are able to run Docker for testing the applications in parallel.

-## Getting Started
+## Getting Started - Item (1)

 In order to accomplish point 1.
-A Jenkins instance was installed under the following URL:
+A Jenkins instance was installed on an EC2 Instance under the following URL:

 http://ec2-18-216-206-98.us-east-2.compute.amazonaws.com:8080